This post was originally published on Tuesday, November 3, 2020. It was updated on Wednesday, November 4, 2020, with new information.

 What has Changed?

 On November 2, 2020, the Federal District Court in the Northern District in Chicago, Illinois ruled that the Public Charge Rule violates the Administrative Procedure Act.
 Specifically, the court ruled that the Public Charge Rule exceeds DHS’s authority under the public charge provision of the Immigration and Nationality Act (INA).
-The court rule that the Public Charge Rule is not in accordance with the law, and it is arbitrary and capricious.
+The court ruled that the Public Charge Rule is not in accordance with the law, and it is arbitrary and capricious.

 What are the Impacts?